 12 ways to get your diet back on track

 Don’t let a few extra pounds become a bigger problem.
-If you’ve put on weight over Christmas or during a holiday then try these 12 quick tips to get yourself back on track.
+If you’ve put on weight during a holiday, or your healthy eating has just slipped a little, try these 12 quick tips to get yourself back on track.

 1. Don't put it off - start now, not tomorrow

 Don't wait for tomorrow, next Monday or next month to put your plan into action.
 Start with your next meal.
 If you’re going away, have something in the fridge or freezer that you can cook easily when you return or, if you shop for food online, book in an order of healthy foods to arrive when you get home.

 It’s easy to let the holiday slide into normal life so start as you mean to go on with your next meal and get back on track.
 Even if you've had a big lunch, a chocolate bar, or a piece of cake already today, don't let that stop you making a start today.